 \subsection{Substrate preparation}

-The \textbf{BOE} preparation begins with an RCA clean with SC-1 and SC-2.
-The RCA Clean is a two-step clean: SC-1 and SC-2.
+The \textbf{BOE} preparation begins a two-step RCA Clean: SC-1 and SC-2.
 SC-1 is a 10-min soak in a 6:1:1 mixture of DI water, ammonium hydroxide, and hydrogen peroxide, respectively.
 The clean is done at $70^{\circ}$C, followed by a 10-min rinse in DI water.
 SC-2 is a 10-min soak at $70^{\circ}$C in a 6:1:1 mixture of DI water, hydrochloric acid, and hydrogen peroxide, respectively.
 The clean is followed a 10-min water rinse and nitrogen gas dry.
-Within one hour fo completing the RCA clean the silicon oxide is removed by a 10:1 buffered oxide etch (BOE) soak for 1 minute, two 30-second deionized water rinses, and a blow dry with nitrogen.
+Within one hour of completing the RCA clean the silicon oxide is removed by a 10:1 buffered oxide etch (BOE) soak for 1 minute, two 30-second deionized water rinses, and a blow dry with nitrogen.
 The wafer is loaded into the deposition chamber load lock within 5 min of concluding the BOE etch process.
 X-ray photoelectron spectroscopy (XPS) shows no significant oxide regrowth within 1 hour of the BOE etch, as shown in~\ref{fig:xps-Nb-survey}(b).
 We pump on the load lock for 1.5-2 hours, reaching pressures below $8\times10^{-7}$ Torr before transferring the wafer into the chamber for deposition.

 The \textbf{Anneal} preparation includes all steps of the BOE preparation, followed by an in situ ``flash anneal", heating the wafer to $>\SI{700}{\celsius}$ for 3-4 \si{\minute}.
 The wafer is then left to cool overnight (about 12 hours) before depositing the Nb film.
 The anneal process is a good test of the thermal robustness of the chamber hygiene methods.
 Additionally, annealing of silicon substrates before deposition has been shown to decrease aluminum resonator losses~\cite{earnest_substrate_2018,megrant_planar_2012,chayanun_characterization_2024}.